 - Vanilla: I like to use pure vanilla extract.
 Adding vanilla magically enhances the flavor of the icing!

 You’ll see from the steps below just how simple this icing is to make.
-You can whisk it up in a matter of minutes which makes it an ideal recipe to have on hand when you want to dress up your bakes in a hurry!
+You can whisk it up in a matter of minutes which makes it an ideal recipe to have on hand when you want to dress up your baked goods in a hurry!

-- Whisk together the confectioners’ sugar, orange juice, zest, and vanilla in a small bowl.
+- Whisk: In a small bowl whisk or stir together the confectioners’ sugar, orange juice, zest, and vanilla.
 Stir until everything is smooth.

-- Taste the glaze and see if you would like to add more vanilla or orange juice/zest.
+- Taste: Give the glaze a taste test and see if you would like to add more vanilla or orange juice/zest.

-- Drizzle the glaze on top of bread, muffins, rolls, or any of your other favorite desserts!
+- Drizzle: Your glaze is ready to drizzle on top of bread, muffins, rolls, or any of your other favorite desserts!

 Tips for Making the Recipe